-- Vaginal douching has been paradoxically associated with development of vaginal infection as it alters the normal vaginal balance of useful versus harmful bacteria.
+- Vaginal douching has been paradoxically associated with the development of a vaginal infection as it alters the normal vaginal balance of useful versus harmful bacteria.
 However, some studies have failed to demonstrate a clear association between the two.

 - Apart from these, certain genetic factors have been studied which are found to predispose to pelvic infection.

-- Any decrease in generalized body immunity may also cause a flare-up of an underlying infection for eg – in prolonged illness, HIV infection or any immune compromised state such as pregnancy.
+- Any decrease in generalized body immunity may also cause a flare-up of an underlying infection for eg – in prolonged illness, HIV infection or any immune-compromised state such as pregnancy.

 However, PID and sexually transmitted infections are better prevented than treated.
-Hence, anyone who is at a risk of pelvic infections should take the following precautions:
+Hence, anyone who is at risk of pelvic infections should take the following precautions: